-It might not have the forceful furrowed brow of a stink eye, but a side-eye can certainly sting.
-It’s a new term ‘side-eye’, but it’s that sideways stare from a stranger, friend, or colleague that screams, ‘I’m judging you’ when you’re not doing something socially appropriate.
+It might not have the forceful furrowed brow of a stink eye, but a ‘side-eye’ can certainly sting.
+It’s that sideways stare from a stranger, friend, or colleague that screams, ‘I’m judging you when you’re not doing something socially appropriate.

 Let us enlighten you.

-For everyone else who can wear a mask without it impacting their health, they should follow public advice to do so, this includes people with asthma who are able to wear a mask without causing breathing difficulties.
 The main benefit of wearing a mask is to prevent the transmission of the virus between people, by blocking droplets spread from people who have the virus to others.
-Up to one-third of people with Coronavirus can feel well and not be aware they have it.1 Wearing a mask could be a game-changer in Victoria where hundreds of new cases are being reported each day.
-It does also offer some protection for the mask wearer.2
+Many people with Coronavirus can feel well and not be aware they have it.
+Wearing a mask can help stop transmission and it does offer some protection for the mask wearer.

-We should all hold back our judgement when we notice people who aren’t wearing one as there’s likely to be a good explanation for it.
-You know that old saying, making assumptions make a you know what…
+For everyone else, we should all hold back our judgement when we notice people who aren’t wearing one as there’s likely to be a good explanation for it.
+It may really affect their wellbeing.

 It’s highly likely that people not wearing a mask, can’t wear a mask, and already feel awkward about that.
 So, don’t make it worse by judging them with side-eye.

 If you live in an area where face masks are mandated and you find wearing a face mask is problematic with your asthma, here’s what you can do: